SonalSoni8/Resume-Builder-Project/README.md

 Challenges Faced
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------
-Main chanllenge was to save the template and data in templates even after pagereload.
+Main chanllenge was to save/store the template and data in templates even after page reload.

 For live demo
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------